budgefeeney/amixtureofmusings/posts/2016-01-24-getting-started-with-haskell.md

 The minimum version to target for GHC is 7.10, and for Cabal, it's 1.22.

 Users of Mac OS X will first need to ensure they have the command-line development-tools installed.
-To do this install XCode from the app-store, then on the command-line run the following.
+To do this install XCode from the app-store, then on the command-line run the following (note the dashes).

 ```
 sudo xcode-select --install
 sudo xcodebuild -license
 ```

-Next, install the Haskell [Haskell Platform](https://www.haskell.org/platform/).
+Next, Mac users, and also Windows users, sholud install the [Haskell Platform](https://www.haskell.org/platform/).

-The [Haskell Platform](https://www.haskell.org/platform/) is also the best option for Windows users.

-For Linux users, the first option is obviously their native package manager, but if that doesn't have GHC 7.10, then they too should use the Haskell platform.
+For Linux users, of course, the first option is their native package manager; however if that doesn't have GHC 7.10, then they too should use the Haskell platform.

 Once done, you should have `ghc`, `ghci`, `runghc`, and `cabal` all on your path.
 GHC is the compiler obviously, `ghci` is a simple REPL, and `runghc` compiles and runs the given script.

-Cabal is a build & dependency-management tool similar to Maven, or
+Cabal is a build & dependency-management tool similar to Maven for Java, but it can also install standalone executables.
+As a first step, you should ensure you have the latest version of Cabal itself installed.
+Type:

-The next step is just to update the Cabal package database to the latest version, using

 ```
 cabal update